 Choosing a university course?
 5 tips from a recent graduate to help you make the right choice

-So you’ve been working really hard preparing for university, you’re pretty sure you’ll get the grades and maybe you even know which university you’ll go to… but there’s a huge decision you need to make.
+So you’ve been working hard preparing for university, you’re pretty sure you’ll get the grades, and maybe you even know which university you’ll go to… but there’s a huge decision you need to make.
 Which university course will you study?

 According to UCAS, there are 37,000 undergraduate courses at over 370 universities across the UK.
-There are many factors that that need to be taken into consideration when deciding the course that is right for you.
-We’ve written a list of 5 things you should consider when choosing your future degree course.
+Many factors need to be taken into consideration when deciding the course that is right for you.
+We’ve listed five things to consider when choosing your future degree course.

-This tip may seem obvious but I can’t stress this enough.
-Remember that you’ll be spending at least three years studying your chosen subject.
-If you aren’t passionate about your subject then you’ll likely find it much harder to motivate yourself and you won’t enjoy the experience.
-A mixture of passion for your subject and hard work will stand you in great stead for your time at university.
+This tip may seem obvious, but I can’t stress this enough.
+Remember that you’ll spend at least three years studying your chosen subject.
+If you aren’t passionate about your topic, you’ll likely find it harder to motivate yourself and won’t enjoy the experience.
+A mixture of passion for your issue and hard work will stand you in great stead for your time at university.

-League tables can be a good indicator as to the quality of any given course.
-There are a number of respected league tables published every year, such as Also, note that different universities excel at different subjects, so make sure you research the reputation of your potential universities regarding your chosen topic.
+League tables can be a good indicator of any course’s quality.
+Several respected league tables are published every year, such as Also, note that different universities excel at other subjects, so make sure you research the reputation of your potential universities regarding your chosen topic.
 Read more about league tables and other tips about choosing a university in our blog here.

-We hope this gives you a good idea of how to get started with your search for a degree course.
-For more hints and tips on universities and careers, visit the GT Scholars blog www.gtscholars.org/blog
+We hope this gives you a good idea of how to start your search for a degree course.
+For more hints and tips on universities and careers, visit the GT Scholars blog at www.gtscholars.org/blog